ykkimhgu/DLIP_doc/installation-guide/installation-guide-for-deep-learning/README.md

 Make sure you install the correct software version as instructed.

 > For DLIP 2022 Lecture:

-* Python 3.9, CUDA 11.8, cuDNN 7.6
+> * Python 3.9, CUDA 11.8, cuDNN 7.6
-* PyTorch 2.0.x
+> * PyTorch 2.0.x
-* Anaconda for Python 3.9 or Anaconda of Latest Version
+> * Anaconda for Python 3.9 or Anaconda of Latest Version

 > For DLIP 2022 Lecture:

-* Python 3.9, CUDA 10.2, cuDNN 7.6
+> * Python 3.9, CUDA 10.2, cuDNN 7.6
-* PyTorch 1.9.1
+> * PyTorch 1.9.1
-* Anaconda for Python 3.9 or Anaconda of Latest Version
+> * Anaconda for Python 3.9 or Anaconda of Latest Version

 ### for MacOS
 (To be Updated)

-***

-# Installation Steps

 The installation is divided by two parts
 1. Installing Python Environment